Triv24/Cybersecurity-/Course-03_M-02.md

 - is a connectionless protocol that does not establish a connection between devices before a transmission.
 This makes it less reliable than TCP.
 But it also means that it works well for transmissions that need to get to their destination quickly.
 For example, one use of UDP is for sending DNS requests to local DNS servers.
 In the TCP/IP model, UDP occurs at the transport layer.

 #### Hypertext Transfer Protocol (HTTP)
 - is an application layer protocol that provides a method of communication between clients and website servers.
-HTTP uses port 80.
+HTTP uses `port 80`.
 HTTP is considered insecure, so it is being replaced on most websites by a secure version, called HTTPS that uses encryption from SSL/TLS for communication.
 However, there are still many websites that use the insecure HTTP protocol.
 In the TCP/IP model, HTTP occurs at the application layer.

 #### Domain Name System (DNS)
 - is a protocol that translates internet domain names into IP addresses.
 When a client computer wishes to access a website domain using their internet browser, a query is sent to a dedicated DNS server.
 The DNS server then looks up the IP address that corresponds to the website domain.
-DNS normally uses UDP on port 53.
+DNS normally uses UDP on `port 53`.
 However, if the DNS reply to a request is large, it will switch to using the TCP protocol.
 In the TCP/IP model, DNS occurs at the application layer.

 ### 2. Management Protocols
 - The next category of network protocols is management protocols.
 Management protocols are used for monitoring and managing activity on a network.
 They include protocols for error reporting and optimizing performance on the network.